ReadyResearchers/MusiSort/README.md

 The folder containing data is split into two sections.
 The folder `Accuracy Song` contains the audio file used to test the program using the `musisort debug` command.
 To use the debug command using this file, drag the song located in the folder into the `songlists\debug\songs` folder in the MusiSort directory.
 Then you can run `musisort debug` to get data related to the accuracy of the classification and analysis methods.

 Inside the `Efficiency Data` folder, 4 different zip files contain 1, 5, 10, and 25 songs.
-The speed of the program was determined by placing various `sys.time` checks within the code of MusiSort and running the program with these set amount of audio files.
+The speed of the program was determined by placing various `sys.time` checks within the code of MusiSort and running the program with these set amounts of audio files.
 This can be done by cloning the MusiSort repository, and then running `pip install .` or `pip install --upgrade .` in the cloned directory when adding time checks in the locally stored code.

 # Current Development State